-Inbound marketing example: We believe implementing marketing automation will improve our conversion rates and increase revenue.
+Example: We believe implementing marketing automation will improve our conversion rates and increase revenue.

 We believe implementing a three step marketing automation welcome series for our enterprise product enquiries will lead to an increased conversion rate of prospect to customer and increase revenue.

-The later of the above options allows us the opportunity to start experimenting with marketing automation, learn and implement learnings across additional product or service streams in the future.
+This gives you the opportunity to start experimenting with marketing automation, learn and implement learnings across additional product or service streams in the future.

 Think in iterations, even if your project is not designed for iterative release cycles, start to think about what you can release early.
-Even if it is not a public release, look for opportunities to release internally or build a test group for your project that allows you to start capturing feedback early and run experiments before you big release day.
+Even if it is not a public release, look for opportunities to release internally or build a test group for your project that allows you to start capturing feedback early and run experiments before your actual big release day.

 Large marketing projects start to become long checklists of requirements with the team working their way from top to bottom.
 It’s not until you force everyone to step back and rank requirements that you see opportunities to release early.

-Imagine you are building a new campaign to capture leads and send an on-boarding series, a traditional waterfall project would start with some user-experience strategy, content development, design and finally integration development.
+Imagine you are building a new campaign to capture leads and send an on-boarding series, a traditional waterfall project would start with some user experience strategy, content development, design and finally integration development.

 Without the integration development, you will not be able to capture any leads, so why leave it till last?
 Ranking project requirements should help clarify what’s important now.